Leaning On More Than Task Manipulation

 - Change the start time of practice to impact the lighting (e.g., morning to afternoon or afternoon to nighttime)

-- Change the start time of practice to impact the moisture (e.g., dew on the ground in the morning and at night)
+- Change the start time of practice to affect the moisture in the air or on the ground, potentially impacting footing or perspiration

-- Change the physical location of the practice (e.g., the opponent’s city limits, the direction concerning the sun, etc.)
+- Change the physical location of the practice (e.g., practicing within the opponent’s city limits, which could give rise to anxiety and/or pressure, or the direction the field or pitch faces concerning the sun, which could impact the visual pick-up of information)

 - Invite parents, friends, or opponents to the practice